From Trains to Tableaux—Musée d'Orsay for Kids Tour

 The Musée d’Orsay collection contains works roughly from 1848-1914.
 Some of the art movements include Romanticism, Realism, Impressionism and Post-Impressionism, Symbolism, and Pointilism and such artists as Manet, Courbet, Corot, Monet, Renoir, Degas, Gaugain, Cézanne, Van Gogh, and Seurat.
 Our walk will focus on the tenets of these movements in a child-friendly way.

 The Musée d’Orsay is very busy and not as spacious as the Louvre.
 We highly recommend visiting the museum when it is open late on Thursday evenings.

 The Musée d’Orsay is wheelchair accessible.
 There are elevators throughout the museum and you can print a wheelchair accessibility guide from the site.

-for a small-group, in-depth tour of the collection geared for adults and mature teens.
+We do!
+See our Musée d'Orsay Tour for a small-group, in-depth tour of the collection geared for adults and mature teens.

 Yes!
 If you booked a private tour, participants under 18 are free to enter the museum.

 The daughter of a sculptor, Marie has been surrounded by art ever since she was born.
 A native Parisienne, she holds an undergraduate degree in history and art history, with a specialty in iconography and French and Flemish paintings from the 16th to the 18th centuries.
 She also holds a Master's degree in museology from the Ecole du Louvre and one in Art History from the Sorbonne.
 She currently works for the French National Art History Institute on special cultural events.
 Since she loves literature, ballet, theatre, opera, jazz clubs, and classical concerts—she has been playing the piano since she was 9—Paris and its artistic life are a perfect fit.